nathess91/project-2/README.md

 * **Technical Requirements**: Did you deliver a project that met all the technical requirements?
 * **Creativity**: Did you add a personal spin or creative element to your project?
 Did you deliver something of value to the end user?
 * **Code Quality**: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code?
+* **Collaboration**: Did you work as a group effectively?
+Can team members speak intelligently to each part of the project?
+Was everyone involved throughout the building of the project?
+Was there effective communication between and consideration for teammembers?
 * **Problem Solving**: Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?

 Each of the criteria above will be evaluated as one of **incomplete**, **does not meet expectations**, **meets expectations**, or **exceeds expectations**.
 You'll be receiving written feedback from your instructors.